vrchat-community/creator-docs/Docs/docs/sdk/detecting-vrcsdk.md

 ---
-title: "Detecting VRChat SDK"
+title: "Detecting the VRChat SDK"
 slug: "detecting-vrcsdk"
 hidden: false
 createdAt: "2023-10-31T07:18:15.860Z"
 updatedAt: "2023-10-31T07:18:15.860Z"
 ---

-If your unity tools or libraries want to use APIs of VRChat SDK but not depends on VRChat SDK, there are several ways to detect VRChat SDK installation.
+There are several ways to detect the VRChat SDK in a Unity project.
+This can be helpful when developing Unity tools or libraries that do not depend on the VRChat SDK, but may still want to utilize [VRChat's SDK API](/sdk/public-sdk-api).

 ## Using Version Defines (Recommended) {#using-version-defines}

-The best way to detect VRChat SDK installation is that using [Version Defines of assembly definition file][version-defines].
+The best way to detect the VRChat SDK is with [Version Defines in your assembly definition file][version-defines].

 You can define symbols in your assembly when `com.vrchat.base`, `com.vrchat.avatars`, or `com.vrchat.worlds` are installed.
-It's highly recommended to use Expression to define your symbol only when installed VRChat SDK version is compatible with your tool.
+It is recommended to only use the "Expression" property to define your symbol when the installed VRChat SDK version is compatible with your tool.
-For versioning of VRChat SDK, please refer [VCC Docs][versioning].
+For versioning of VRChat SDK, please refer to the [Creation Companion documentation][versioning].

-Since Version Defines is feature for UPM packages, this method only works for VPM-based SDKs, which treated as UPM package by Unity.
+Since Version Defines is a feature for UPM packages, this method only works for VPM-based SDKs, which are treated as UPM packages by Unity.
-If you also want to detect legacy unitypackage-based SDKs, you can combine with the following legacy method by defining same symbol as VRCSDK defines or adding code like this onto evey file.
+If you also want to detect legacy `.unitypackage`-based SDKs, use legacy method below by defining the same symbol as the VRCSDK defines, or adding the following code to every file:

 ```csharp
 #if !YOUR_VRCSDK3_AVATARS && !YOUR_VRCSDK3_WORLDS && VRC_SDK_VRCSDK3